Specialized Unit for Special Tactics

 The Specialized Unit for Special Tactics (Slovenian: Posebna Enota za Specialno Taktiko (PEST; eng.
 "FIST")) is a special forces unit of the Slovenian Military Police.

 PEST is a military and special forces component of the Special Military Police Unit (SMPU) of Slovenian Armed Forces.
 This is a small platoon-sized unit, trained and equipped for special operations such as: Counter-Terrorism, Combat Search and Rescue, Maritime Opposed and Unopposed Boarding Operations, Deep Reconnaissance, Direct Action, Sabotage, Unconventional Warfare, etc.

-Common weaponry

-The unit is trained and equipped according to United States specifications for SWAT Special Weapons and Tactics Unit.